Adult Health Food Mom Health

 Bread: one of the most delicious foods on the planet.
 There’s something about a fluffy loaf of bread that you just can’t stay away from, such as this delicious Nutella-filled pumpkin loaf or this exotic cheese egg bread dish that makes a wonderful addition to your brunch!

 But have you ever read what’s on the label in your average package of bread?
-You’ll find that there are a lot of ingredients that will make you question what’s in the bread, and L-cysteine is one of these ingredients.
+You’ll find that many ingredients will make you question what’s in the bread, and L-cysteine is one of these ingredients.

 What is L-Cysteine?

 You’ll only find the L-cysteine in commercial baked goods, such as bread rolls, store-bought pizza dough, and your favorite pastries.
-It’s an amino acid, but do you have any idea where it comes from?
+It’s an amino acid, but do you know where it comes from?
 Here’s a hint: something growing out of the top of your head.

 L-Cysteine is Hair!